 "I'll rub him down for you, Curt," offered Tee Dee.
 "I like to work on this big gray.
 I sure missed you, Curt.
 This place is nothing, when you ain't here."

-Dane Lauritsen overtook Curt before he reached his room, and Dane's greeting was somewhat less enthusiastic than Tee Dee's.
+Dane Lauritsen overtook Curt before he reached his room.
+His greeting was less enthusiastic than Tee Dee's.